buterina/buterina/README.md

 - Publishing a digital magazine about yoga & mindfulness, [Shut Up & Yoga](https://shutupandyoga.com/)

-## 🌎 I’m looking to collaborate on ...
+## 🔥 I’m looking to collaborate on ...

-- Coding projects with a good cause (talk to me if you're working with animal rights 🐷 or environment!)
+- Coding projects with a good cause (talk to me if you're working in ed tech or climate tech! 🌎)

 ## 📫 How to reach me: